Adarsh-Doddigarla/Trending-Movie-Recommendation/README.md

-#v 🎬 Movie Recommendation App
+# 🎬 Movie Recommendation App
 This is a modern web application built with React 19 and Tailwind CSS that allows users to search for movies, view trending titles, and access detailed information using data from the TMDB API and Appwrite backend.

 # ✨ Features